 Getting a Job: Brooklyn

-Although the commercial center of New York City will always be Manhattan, Brooklyn is experiencing a significant gain in the technology industry.
+Although New York City’s commercial center will always be Manhattan, Brooklyn is experiencing a significant gain in the technology industry.
 Numerous startups are coming into the borough to create agile organizations that offer plenty of growth opportunities.
 If you like the idea of becoming an entrepreneur, then this is the place you will want to be.

 Outdoor Activities: The Bronx